mortendahl/mortendahl.github.io/_posts/2017-09-19-private-image-analysis-with-mpc.md

 Multiplication of two private values is where we really start to deviate from the protocol used [previously](/2017/04/17/private-deep-learning-with-mpc/).
 The techniques used there inherently need at least three parties so won't be much help in our two party setting.

-Perhaps more interesting though, is that the new techniques used here allow us to shift parts of the computation to an *offline phase* where raw material that doesn't depend on any of the private values can be generated at convenience.
+Perhaps more interesting though, is that the new techniques used here allow us to shift parts of the computation to an *offline phase* where *raw material* that doesn't depend on any of the private values can be generated at convenience.
 As we shall see later, this can be used to significantly speed up the *online phase* where training and prediction is taking place.

-The raw material needed here is popularly called a *multiplication triple* (and sometimes *Beaver triple* due to their introduction in [Beaver'91](https://scholar.google.com/scholar?cluster=14306306930077045887)) and consists of independent sharings of three values `a`, `b`, and `c` such that `a` and `b` are uniformly random values and `c == a * b % Q`.
+This raw material is popularly called a *multiplication triple* (and sometimes *Beaver triple* due to their introduction in [Beaver'91](https://scholar.google.com/scholar?cluster=14306306930077045887)) and consists of independent sharings of three values `a`, `b`, and `c` such that `a` and `b` are uniformly random values and `c == a * b % Q`.
 Here we assume that these triples are generated by the crypto provider, and the resulting shares distributed to the two parties ahead of running the online phase.
 In other words, when performing a multiplication we assume that `Pi` already knows `a[i]`, `b[i]`, and `c[i]`.

 ```python
 def generate_multiplication_triple():